-4.3.
+4.1.3.
 K-Factors Requirement

-The K-factors capital requirement is essentially a mixture of activity- and exposure-based requirements.
-The K-factors which apply to an individual investment firm will depend on the MiFID investment services and activities it undertakes.
+The K-factor capital requirements are essentially a mixture of activity- and exposure-based requirements.
+K-factors applies to an individual investment firm will depend on the MiFID investment services and activities it undertakes.

 Capital requirement from applying K-factors formula is the sum of Risk to Client ('RtC'), Risk to Market ('RtM') and Risk to Firm ('RtF').

-Further to the above and since the Company is a Class 2 IF which is authorized to provide the investment service of Dealing on Own Account, all RtC, RtM and RtF proxies are applicable for the Company.
-Specifically, the Company is exposed to risks relating to the K-CMH, K-DTF, K-NPR and K-TCD K-factors.
+Further to the above and since the Company is Class 2 IF which is authorized to provide the investment service of Dealing on Own Account, all RtC, RtM and RtF proxies are applicable for the Company.

-4.3.1.
 Risk to Client